Review: Eagle’s Nest Golf Club

 - Doug Carrick (2004)

 The opening hole at Eagle’s Nest is a dogleg left par 5, clocking in at 565 yards.
-Two pot bunkers guard the inside corner.
+Two pot bunkers guard the inside corner, and truthfully, a fairly difficult first tee shot.
+Generally speaking, the opening shot or two will lend way to a less active body, meaning it is harder to turn over the golf ball.

 Turning the corner, the opening hole greets you with a slew of bunkering that sort of blends together.
-It can be tough to decide where to hit it!
+I already like this golf course.

 The green complex is wonderfully tucked below a dune.
 Excellent location to start.

-The second is a mid-length par 4 playing much longer than the yardage listed.
-441 yards, this hole climbs all the way to the green.
-Three pot bunkers on the right await drives.
+The second is a mid-length par 4 playing much longer than the 441 yardage listed.
+Climbing all the way to the green, three bunkers on the right of the drive narrow up this hole considerably.

 The approach shot plays entirely uphill, with bunkers short left and short right.
 Long isn’t good either, so short middle is the best miss.

 The third is a fun tee shot tumbling down the hillside.
-Here, we’re introduced to the weird conundrum at Eagle’s Nest: there’s two bunker styles!
-Why?
-I’m not sure really.
+Here, we are introduced to the weird conundrum at Eagle’s Nest: there are two bunker styles!
 On the right, you see the blowout bunkers, while the left sticks with the pot bunkers.
+I actually like both bunkers, and I think Carrick did a good job of them respectively, but it should be either of… not both.
+Anyway, at 450 yards, this is a par 4 that plays much shorter than the yardage given.
+A fun hole.

 To a low-profile green complex, one almost feels the urge to try and skip a ball up if you’re feeling creative.
-In reality, it’s a nice chance to go flag hunting.
+It sits beautifully into the landscape.

 To a green above the fairway, the approach plays slightly uphill.
-Guarded by two bunkers on the lefthand side, you have to be mindful!
+I like this green site, with two bunkers on the left defending well.

 Introducing the set of par 3’s at Eagle’s Nest, the 191 yard par 3, 5th is a strong one.
-With a collection area short right partially hidden by the big blowout bunker, this green angled to the right is much harder to hit than you’d think on first glance.
+With a collection area short right partially hidden by the big blowout bunker, this green angled to the right is much harder to hit than you’d think at first glance.
+I have always liked collection areas hidden behind the dominant hazard, I think it is a nice touch.

 The 6th is a short par 4 tucked back into the trees that, frankly, is pretty awkward.
-Two bunkers cutting into the fairway on the right aren’t in play.
-Aiming over the left side of the left bunker, you should be good to go.
+Not because it is a poor hole, but the tee shot is uncomfortable feeling and much more narrow than the rest.
+Two bunkers cutting into the fairway on the right are not in play.
+Aiming over the left side of the left bunker on the right is the ideal line.

 The approach plays over the rolling fairway to a green tucked into the hillside.

 The 7th is a big-swinging dogleg right at 434 yards.
-Pot bunkers line this hole on both sides.
+Pot bunkers line this hole on both sides, and there is a bit of a Cape nature to the hole, with aggressive lines taking it more and more right around the corner.

 After the downhill tee shot, the approach plays slightly back up the hill.
 Nothing short of the green, but there’s a bunker left and a bunker right.